zendframework/zend-stratigility/doc/book/migration/to-v2.md

     // the http-interop signature already.
     ```

-### Invoking MiddlewarePipe instances
+### Invoking MiddlewarePipe instances in version 2.0.0

-Invocation of the outer-most middleware can now be done in two ways:
+Invocation of the outermost middleware can now be done in two ways:

 - Using `__invoke()`.
 This now requires a third argument, `$delegate`, which
   may be one of a `callable` accepting `ServerRequestInterface` and `ResponseInterface`